 - Association for Supervision and Curriculum Development – ASCD enables educators to reach their goals within a supportive community.

-The longer you teach, the more experience you can add to your resume.
-There is no hard number, but most principals have a few years of teaching background.
+- The longer you teach, the more experience you can add to your resume.
+There is no hard number, but most principals have at least five years of teaching background.